 Q: What about the bugs?

-A: If you are the type of person that mosquitos just love to eat, come prepared!
+A: This time of year it really depends on the weather.
+Mosquitos can get bad, or some years they’re hardly noticable.
+If you are the type of person that mosquitos just love to eat, come prepared!
 Some people find it very helpful to bring long sleeves/jeans/tights/thick socks/etc. to wear (especially for late afternoon/night).
 We will do our best to have good bug spray, and anti-itching first aid available, for those individuals who find they need it.

 Q: What’s the deal with Scholarships?